kyleliang919/Long-context-transformers/README.md

 # Long-context-transformers
-Exploring finetuning public checkpoints on filter 8K sequences on Pile
+Exploring finetuning public checkpoints on filtered 8K sequences on Pile

 ## Exmple of running 8K pile on a filtered pile dataset
 ```bash